gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 export default () => React.createElement("div", null, "Hello world!")
 ```

 Now you can spot the use of the `'react'` import!
 But wait.
 We’re writing JSX, not pure HTML and JavaScript.
 How does the browser read that?
 The short answer: It doesn’t.
-Gatsby sites comes with tooling already set up to convert your source code into something that browsers can interpret.
+Gatsby sites come with tooling already set up to convert your source code into something that browsers can interpret.

 ## Building with components